vivek-bombatkar/Databricks-Apache-Spark-2X-Certified-Developer/article_notes.md

     Given a code fragment, identify the result(s) it produces or identify errors it contains.
     Given a desired goal, select the code fragment that produces those results or  select the design or implementation that minimizes runtime issues or performance bottlenecks.

-- t3 ???
+- t3

 - t4 time management,
     - Time limit is 3 hours - take your time!
+Not realy...
+    - time flies in
     - skip the long time consuming questions...
     - You can marke such questions for later reviw (option box)
     -